+Cause

-Error Message Cause Card is used The external memory is being used by another operation.
-Insert Card No external memory is inserted.
-No file - No "BROTHER" folder in the external memory - Invalid file name Card Error Failed to open the file.
-Machine ID Error Mismatch of serial numbers between the machine and the backup data (which is detected only in data restoration).
-Write Error Writing to an external memory failed due to insufficient capacit
+The external memory is being used by another operation.

+No external memory is inserted.

+- No "BROTHER" folder in the external memory

+- Invalid file name

+Failed to open the file.

+Mismatch of serial numbers between the machine and the backup data (which is detected only in data restoration).

+Writing to an external memory failed due to insufficient capacity.